evasilverstein/symmetry-breaking-files/paper_code/paper_code/README.md

 # Code accompanying paper: Symmetry Breaking in Transformers for Efficient and Interpretable Training

+***ES todo:  make this more democratic between prelu and gelu since the latter's self-consistent results are also in ***

 This package implements the ECD (Energy Conserving Descent) optimizer and an explicit symmetry-breaking mechanism using unlearned stochastic attention biases for transformer training, as described in the accompanying paper.
 It also includes code to analyze two additional measures beyond validation loss:  (1)  downstream performance on a suite of simple logic puzzles and (2) an analysis of alignment of token classes' key vectors with the preferred bias directions.

 ## Key Idea